 To become a CLGBO, you must have sufficient professional experience and/or education, completed the necessary coursework and exams, be a member of the NCLGBA and subscribed to the NCLGBA listserv to apply for the CLGBO Certification.
-Membership and interest in the Association is encouraged throughout your career and interest in the Association; however, it is confirmed at the time of application.
-The listserv is used to provide information on the certification program, continuing education opportunities, course offerings, exam registration, etc.; some information may also be available on the website.
+Membership and interest in the Association is encouraged throughout your career; however, it is only confirmed at the time of application.
+The listserv is the primary communication method used to provide information on the certification program, continuing education opportunities, course offerings, exam registration, etc.; some information may also be available on the website.
 To be eligible, you must meet/achieve a combination of requirements in the three areas below.

 - eight (8) years of experience in local government budget and evaluation

 - seven (7) years of experience in local government budget and evaluation and an Associate’s degree

 - five (5) years of experience in local government budget and evaluation and a Bachelor’s degree